 Pharmaceutical and medical device companies in Germany have shifted into overdrive to help combat the coronavirus outbreak.
 While the pandemic continues to wreak havoc across the country, large and small corporations alike are engaged in developing strategic solutions to curb the spread of the virus.
 One of the key concerns that remain to be addressed is will COVID-19 exacerbate the existing drug shortage in Germany?
 In Germany, the supply chain for drugs is highly vulnerable.
 The situation has been such even before the breakout of the pandemic.
-Apart from this, Germany’s pharma and medical device industry are also battling with other major roadblocks including delays in clinical trials, barriers to accelerated digital transformation, and lengthy procedures for market access.
+Apart from this, Germany’s pharma and medical device industries are also battling with other major roadblocks including delays in clinical trials, barriers to accelerated digital transformation, and lengthy procedures for market access.

 In this article, industry experts at Infiniti Research address a number of key issues that could specifically impact the pharmaceutical and medical device companies in Germany.